 Francesco DiSarro of Toronto-based Capoferro Design and Build predicted an increase in coppers and dark bronzes hitting the metal department in 2018.

-Expect select colours to pop in 2018
+Expect select colours to pop in design trends in 2018

 In recent years, Canadians have been fairly conservative when it comes to bright colours and jumping outside of the box as far as interior design goes.
 In part, this may have to do with the old-philosophy of keeping it neutral to keep a home’s resale value.
 But things will change slightly in 2018.